-To earn the Level 2 Skill and Knowledge recognition, Cub Scouts must complete the Level 1 Participation and Knowledge requirements, and do the following:
+To earn the Level 2 Skill and Knowledge recognition, all Cub Scouts must complete the Level 1 Participation and Knowledge requirements, and do the following:

-- Tigers must complete S1-S3 from the Tiger column. - Wolves must complete S1-S4 from the Wolf column. - Bears must complete S1-S4 from the Bear column. - Webelos and Arrow of Light Scouts must complete S1-S4 from the Webelos/Arrow of Light column.
+- Lions must complete S2-S3 from the Lion column. - Tigers must complete S1-S3 from the Tiger column. - Wolves must complete S1-S4 from the Wolf column. - Bears must complete S1-S4 from the Bear column. - Webelos and Arrow of Light Scouts must complete S1-S4 from the Webelos/Arrow of Light column.

-Tiger Wolf Bear Webelos/Arrow of Light S1 Identify three parts of the arrow and three major parts of the bow you will be shooting.
+Lion Tiger Wolf Bear Webelos/Arrow of Light S1 Identify three parts of the arrow and three major parts of the bow you will be shooting.
 Identify three parts of the arrow and four major parts of the bow you will be shooting.
 Identify four parts of the arrow and five major parts of the bow you will be shooting.
 Identify five parts of the arrow and six major parts of the bow you will be shooting.
-S2 Shoot three arrows at a target on an approved range; then repeat and do your best to improve your score.
+S2 Shoot at least two arrows at a target on an approved range; repeat and do your best to improve your score.
+(Shoot at least four arrows.)
+Shoot three arrows at a target on an approved range; then repeat and do your best to improve your score.
 (Shoot a total of six arrows.)
 Shoot five arrows at a target on an approved range; then repeat and do your best to improve your score.
 (Shoot a total of 10 arrows.)
 Shoot five arrows at a target on an approved range; then repeat twice and do your best to improve your score each time.
 (Shoot a total of 15 arrows.)
 Shoot five arrows at a target on an approved range; then repeat three times and do your best to improve your score each time.
 (Shoot a total of 20 arrows.)
 S3 Demonstrate proper range commands, and explain how and when to use them.
+Demonstrate proper range commands, and explain how and when to use them.
 Demonstrate proper range commands, and explain how and when to use them.
 Demonstrate proper range commands, and explain how and when to use them.
 Demonstrate proper range commands, and explain how and when to use them.
 S4 Tell five facts about archery in history or literature.
 Tell five facts about archery in history or literature.
 Tell five facts about archery in history or literature.